HarveyLab/mouseVR/README.md

 All the parts for the assemblies are listed in this google sheet: https://docs.google.com/spreadsheets/d/1hkXaeRBd7GJPuhIFjeKkEIziQik9mlkZpzjhxGrkA7A/edit?usp=sharing

-It is recommended that you have a look at the relevant sections of the build guide before ordering your parts.
-There are additional notes notes there about the part requirements.
+The build guide contains detailed schematics of the various assemblies, as well as additional notes there about part requirements.

 ### Getting help

-Please open an issue or email noahpettit_at_gmail if you notice a mistake or have a question.
+Please open an issue or email noahpettit_at_gmail .